Dmusketeer/CareConnect/README.md

 Get Started
 ------------

 Ready to take the first step towards better health?
-Sign up for CareConnect today and start connecting with healthcare providers.
+Sign up for MedAppoint today and start connecting with healthcare providers.

 Contact Us
 ------------

 If you have any questions or feedback, please don't hesitate to contact us.
 We're always here to help.

-Thank you for choosing CareConnect.